-What’s more important is that the kelp plant food be processed without heat and high pressure, so as to keep as many of the beneficial components in tact, and also without toxic chemicals like potassium hydroxide and sodium hydroxide.
+Wherever you get your seaweed fertilizer and whichever form you choose, good seaweed products are processed with NO heat and NO high pressure, so as to keep as many of the beneficial components intact.

 The other thing to think about is whether the manufacturer is sustainably harvesting the seaweed, because overharvesting is becoming an issue.
 That can be more difficult to figure out.

 What I do is contact the manufacturer to ask what they’re doing to make sure their process is sustainable.
 If they have a good answer instead of brushing me off, that’s a good start.
 Then I go to the internet to see if anyone else has any more info on the company.